 - Keep an open mind; it is natural to have preconceived ideas and beliefs that come into question while abroad.

 - Athletic activities like team sports or taking walks may be helpful.

 - Get to know others at your host school or organization.

 - Find a local person with whom you can discuss your frustrations and encounters.

 - Learn as much as you can about your host culture.

 - Maintain a support structure with others, particularly those going through the same experience.
-However, do not retreat into an American "clique" to avoid the discomfort of culture shock.
+However, do not retreat into a clique" to avoid the discomfort of culture shock.

 - Keep a journal.
 Record your impressions of new experiences and the transformations that are occurring within you.